This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Developmental delays are often characteristic of cerebral palsy, but interventions can help.
 Working with physical therapists, education specialists, psychologists, and others can improve your child’s development and help him catch up with other children.

-The earlier you can determine that there is a developmental delay and get treatments and interventions, the better the results will be.
+The earlier you can determine there is a developmental delay and get treatments and interventions, the better the results will be.

 Lifelong Financial Assistance for Your Child's Birth Injury